Projected subgradient methods for paraconvex optimization: Application to robust low-rank matrix recovery

 where $h^* := \inf_{x \in S} h(x)$ and the set of minimizers $\mathcal{X}^* := \{x \in S \,:\, h(x) = h^{*}\}$ is nonempty. \end{defin}

-In the literature, this property is also known by other names, such as the H\"{o}lderian growth condition, H\"{o}lder growth bound, H\"{o}lder error bound, and global H\"{o}lderian error bound; see \cite{johnstone2020faster,grimmer2023general}.
-The HEB is instrumental in ensuring that projected subgradient methods with appropriate step-sizes achieve linear convergence, even for nonconvex problems \cite{davis2018subgradient}.
-Two notable cases of HEB arise when $\delta = 1$ and $\delta = \tfrac{1}{2}$.
-For $\delta = 1$, the condition is known as the sharpness error bound or the weak sharpness condition \cite{burke1993weak,polyak1979sharp}, while for $\delta = \tfrac{1}{2}$, it is referred to as the quadratic growth condition \cite{karimi2016linear,zhang2020new}.
+In the literature, this property is also known by other names, such as the H\"{o}lderian growth condition, the H\"{o}lder growth bound, the H\"{o}lder error bound and the global H\"{o}lderian error bound; see, e.g., \cite{johnstone2020faster,grimmer2023general}.
+The HEB is instrumental in ensuring that PSMs with appropriate step-sizes achieve linear convergence, even for nonconvex problems \cite{davis2018subgradient}.
+Two notable cases of the HEB arise when $\delta = 1$ and $\delta = \tfrac{1}{2}$.
+For $\delta = 1$, the condition is known as the sharpness error bound or the weak sharpness condition \cite{burke1993weak,polyak1979sharp}, while for $\delta = \tfrac{1}{2}$, it is known as the quadratic growth condition \cite{karimi2016linear,zhang2020new}.